Sun Xiu (Jin dynasty): Anti-Sima Lun Coalition

-Sima Lun's usurpation angered Sima Jiong, who began a coalition to restore the deposed Emperor Hui.
-He was then joined by Sima Ying and Sima Yong, causing Lun and Sun to panic.
-The first thing the two did was to forge a petition supposedly from Jiong stating that he is struggling to fight off attacking bandits, insisting that he was weak and incompetent.
-They then split their armies into two and dispatched them to oppose Sima Jiong and Sima Ying.
+Sima Lun's usurpation enraged Sima Jiong, who then formed a coalition to restore the deposed Emperor Hui.
+Sima Ying and Sima Yong soon joined him, causing Lun and Sun to panic.
+In response, the two forged a petition purportedly from Jiong, claiming he was struggling against bandit attacks and was weak and incompetent.
+They then divided their armies into two groups and sent them to confront Sima Jiong and Sima Ying.

 Supposedly, Sima Lun and Sun Xiu began praying each day and had shamans predict favourable days to engage in battle.
-They also had their men travel to Mount Song in feathered clothing along with forging and publishing a letter that they claim was from the sage, Prince Jin of Zhou, which said that Lun was destined for a long reign.
+They also had their men travel to Mount Song in feathered clothing along with forging and publishing a letter that they claim was from the sage, Wang Qiao (王乔), which said that Lun was destined for a long reign.
 When news of Sima Jiong's victory reached Sun, he attempted to hide their defeat to the public by claiming in an edict that Jiong had already been captured and ordering the ministers to congratulate the general, Zhang Hong (張泓).

 Death and aftermath

 The situation for Sima Lun gradually worsened as Sima Ying won the Battle of Huangqiao and crossed the Yellow River to approach Luoyang.
 Officials in the capital were also beginning to openly express their frustration over Sima Lun and Sun Xiu, causing Sun to hole himself up in his office out of fear.
-Sun only moved to the office of the Masters of Writing after the Prince of Yiyang, Sima Wei (司馬威), called him to discuss strategy.
+Sun only moved to the office of the Masters of Writing after the Prince of Yiyang, Sima Wei (司馬威; a grandson of Sima Wang), called him to discuss strategy.
 They ordered a full conscription of men in Luoyang to follow Sima Lun in battle.
-However, the conscripts later urged Sima Wei to kill Sun, but Wei refused by secretly fleeing to his residence.
+However, the conscripts later urged Sima Wei to kill Sun; Wei refused by secretly fleeing to his residence.

 The army from Huangqiao returned, and their generals immediately planned their next move with Sun Xiu.
 They thoroughly discussed, but could not come to a conclusive agreement.
 It was around this time when the general of the guards, Wang Yu (王輿), rebelled and stormed the palace.
 Wang personally led his group to attack Sun Xiu, blocking the southern gates of Sun's office.
 Sun and the generals attempted to flee, but they were all caught by Zhao Quan (趙泉) and beheaded to be made as examples.

 Sima Lun was also arrested by the rebels.
 He was forced to write an edict stating, "I was misled by Sun Xiu and the others, and so I incurred the anger of the three Princes.
 I have already put Sun Xiu to death.
 Now I shall welcome the Retired Emperor back to the throne, and I myself shall live out my life tending a field."
 Emperor Hui was restored, and despite the last statement of his edict, Sima Lun was forced to commit suicide in the same manner as Empress Jia.
 Before his death, Sima Lun reportedly lamented that he was misled by Sun Xiu.